akkartik/teliva/README.md

 - Teliva initializes the ncurses library by default, so apps should assume they have access to a text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.
-Compare `hanoi.teliva` with `hanoi.lua` to get a sense for what changes are needed.

 - I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard